 Three Universities Program — After the Empire: The Collapse of Communism and Beyond

-Visit Estonia, Latvia, and Ukraine while learning about the crucial changes that occurred in these countries after the collapse of communism.
+Visit Estonia and Latvia, while learning about the crucial changes that occurred in these countries after the collapse of communism.
 This unique, interactive summer program takes students to three countries and three universities to explore social, economic, and judicial issues through lectures, discussions, and excursions.
 Cultural activities include visits to renowned historic sites, museums, art galleries, and theater performances.

 Language of Instruction: English

 See Tartu's program page for more information